LieberInstitute/SPEAQeasy/README.md

                     "skip": do not perform trimming on samples "adaptive": [default] perform trimming on samples that have failed the FastQC "Adapter content" metric "force": perform trimming on all samples
++ `--keep_unpaired` include this flag to keep unpaired reads output from trimming paired-end samples, for use in alignment.
+Default: false, as this can cause issues in downstream tools like FeatureCounts.
 + `--use_salmon`  Include this flag to quantify transcripts with Salmon rather than the default of Kallisto.
 + `--custom_anno [label]` Include this flag to indicate that the directory specified with `--annotation [dir]` includes user-provided annotation files to use instead of the default files.
 See the "Using custom annotation" section for more details.
 + `--force_strand` Include this flag to continue pipeline execution with a warning, when user-provided strand contrasts with inferred strandness in any sample.
 Default: false (halt pipeline execution with an error message if any sample appears to be a different strandness than stated by the user)